prashant00793/prashant00793/README.md

 # 💫 About Me:
-I'm Currently working as Salesforce Automation Quality Engineer<br>Open to Learn new tools and technologies<br>Skilled in Java, Selenium, Rest Assured<br>Like to contribute and share my knowledge<br><br>
+-I'm Currently working as Salesforce Automation Quality Engineer<br> -Open to Learn new tools and technologies<br>- Skilled in Java, Selenium, Rest Assured<br>-Like to contribute and share my knowledge<br><br>

 ## 🌐 Socials: